kristian-267/MLOps-for-Image-Classification/reports/README.md

 > *experiments.*

 --- question 5 fill here ---
-> Answer: From the cookiecutter template we have filled out the src, reports folder and reformat conf.py in docs folder.
-We have removed the notebooks, references and models folder because we did not use any contents of them in our project.
+> Answer: From the cookiecutter template we have filled out the src/data, reports folder and reformat conf.py in docs folder.
+We have removed the notebook and references folder because we did not use any contents of them in our project.
 We have added an app, conf, model_store and tests folder that contains FastAPI, configurations, data drifting detector and units tets for data and model for running our experiments.

 ### Question 6